seqan/seqan/manual/source/Tutorial/Indices.rst

 #.
 A local position (default), i.e. a :dox:`Pair` (seqNo, seqOfs) where seqNo identifies the string within the :dox:`StringSet` and the seqOfs identifies the position within this string.
 #.
 A global position, i.e. a single integer value between 0 and the sum of string lengths minus 1.
-   This integer is the position in the gapless concatenation of all strings in the :dox:`StringSet StringSet` to a single string.``
+   This integer is the position in the gapless concatenation of all strings in the :dox:`StringSet` to a single string.``

-For indices, the meta-function :dox:`SAValue` determines, which position type (local or global) will be used for internal index tables (suffix array, q-gram array) and what type of position is returned by functions like :dox:`Finder#position position` of a :dox:`Finder`.
+For indices, the meta-function :dox:`SAValue` determines, which position type (local or global) will be used for internal index tables (suffix array, q-gram array) and what type of position is returned by functions like :dox:`Finder#position` of a :dox:`Finder`.
 :dox:`SAValue` returns a :dox:`Pair` (local position) by default, but could be specialized to return an integer type (global position) for some applications.
-If you want to write algorithms for both variants you should use the functions :dox:`TextConcept#posLocalize posLocalize`, :dox:`TextConcept#posGlobalize posGlobalize`, :dox:`TextConcept#getSeqNo getSeqNo`, and :dox:`TextConcept#getSeqOffset getSeqOffset`.
+If you want to write algorithms for both variants you should use the functions :dox:`TextConcept#posLocalize`, :dox:`TextConcept#posGlobalize`, :dox:`TextConcept#getSeqNo`, and :dox:`TextConcept#getSeqOffset`.

 Storing and Loading
 ^^^^^^^^^^^^^^^^^^^